-Assault with Intent to Commit GBH Less Than Murder
+Assault with Intent to Commit Great Bodily Harm

 Assault with intent to commit great bodily harm (GBH) less than murder is a felony.
 The prosecutor must prove the following beyond a reasonable doubt: The defendant attempted to physically injure another person; at the time, the defendant had the ability to cause the injury (or the plaintiff believed the defendant had that ability); and the defendant intended to cause great bodily harm.
-Actual harm is not necessary to prove this offense.
+Actual harm is not necessary to prove assault with intent to commit this offense.